 If you want to take your blogging to the next level and turn it into a real business, we strongly recommend investing the money on a blogging course.
 There is far too much information out there to learn in the blogging world.
 It is well worth every penny to have everything you need to know revealed to you in one place, plus get constant support.
 So, where to begin?

-Surprisingly, one of our favourite perks of these courses is gaining access to the private Facebook groups.
-In these groups you can directly ask questions to fellow travel bloggers – yep, even popular ones!
+Surprisingly, one of our favourite perks of this course is gaining access to the private Facebook group.
+In this group you can directly ask questions to fellow travel bloggers – yep, even popular ones!
 We read and contribute to the discussions almost daily.
 You can also request critiques on absolutely anything, or just share frustrations and insights at any time.

-Some of my own blog crushes frequent the Travel Blog Success group, including Alex in Wanderland, Hecktic Travels, and Young Adventuress.
-In the Superstar Blogging course Facebook group, Nomadic Matt himself is responding to queries and offering input.
+Some of my own blog crushes frequent the Superstar Blogging group, including Alex in Wanderland, Hecktic Travels, and Young Adventuress.
+Even Nomadic Matt himself is responding to queries and offering input.

 Tip 4: Have passion and be brave